gabbyvaillant/downscaling/README.md

 ## Goal 🎯

 We apply our deep learning model to transform the coarse-resolution NAM data into high-resolution weather forecasts, specifically tailored for New York City.
-This effort enables better urban-scale forecasting to support decision-making for energy system planners.
+This effort provides access to more high resolution data for energy system planning.

 ## Directory Overview 📂
 **cleaning**